 The required theory course is in addition to any single theory course taken in previous study at the full graduate level; if the student had taken two theory courses at that level, one can be imported as applicable.
 Classes designated as theory by the faculty can in advance can be used to substitute for the theory requirement on a case-by-case basis.

 The depth requirement allow students to chose where to focus their studies; depth courses (listed below) delve deeper into research areas of the department.
-All courses in the depth requirement (6 hours for MS admit students) must be from the same area.
+All courses in the depth requirement must be from the same area or approved by their committee.

 The breadth requirement allows students to gain a broader understanding of the computing discipline.
-These are additional courses (3 credit hours for MS admit students) outside of their depth area.
+These are additional courses outside of their depth area.

 The department has pre-identified courses and their research areas for choosing depth and breadth courses.
 If a course is listed in multiple areas, it can count only once on a program of study.
 The student’s Graduate Committee has final approval of all applicable courses.
 Currently approved research area courses are listed below; others may be used given a committee's approval including some non-CSE courses.